falco81/NSX-DFW/README.md

 # nsx_dfw_doc.py

 Interactive HTML documentation generator for NSX-T Distributed Firewall configuration.
-Connects to the NSX Manager Policy API to fetch all security policies, rules, groups, services, and context profiles, then renders a self-contained dark-themed HTML reference with sidebar navigation, enriched object details, and cross-linking between rules and inventory.
+Connects to the NSX Manager Policy API to fetch all security policies, rules, groups, services, context profiles, and VM inventory, then renders a self-contained dark-themed HTML reference with sidebar navigation, enriched object details, and cross-linking between rules and inventory.

 Can also work fully offline from a previously exported JSON file.